jimfrankenstein/theverybaddaystree/jim-frankenstein/i-believe-in-the-mothman.md

 short_name: i-believe-in-the-mothman

 song_name: I Believe in the Mothman
 song_description: You ever feel like someone's watching you from the dark?
-Yeah, that’s Mothman—those red eyes, man, they don’t just see you... they know you.
+Yeah, that’s Mothman... those red eyes, man, they don’t just see you... they know you.

 spotify_id: 1JLoFwmDIxGc0qNrt76s1c
 apple_music_link: https://music.apple.com/us/album/i-believe-in-the-mothman-single/1772310979